 John Rink is Professor of Musical Performance Studies in the Faculty of Music at the University of Cambridge, and Fellow and Director of Studies in Music at St John's College.
 His performance-related publications are extensive and varied, with an emphasis on nineteenth-century studies.
 The list includes: The Practice of Performance: Studies in Musical Interpretation (1995), and Musical Performance: A Guide to Understanding (2002).
 He is a co-editor of the Cambridge Companion to Recorded Music (with Nicholas Cook, Daniel Leech-Wilkinson and Eric Clarke; 2009); and he is also General Editor of the five-book series Studies in Musical Performance as Creative Practice, which Oxford University Press will publish in 2017.

-The point of departure for this paper is Richard Taruskin’s observation that ‘the essential facts of human history’ are ‘statements and actions in response to real or perceived conditions’, which give rise to new conditions ‘in an endless chain of agency’.
+The point of departure for this paper is Richard Taruskin's observation that 'the essential facts of human history' are 'statements and actions in response to real or perceived conditions', which give rise to new conditions 'in an endless chain of agency'.
 I argue for the potential relevance to music historiography not only of ethnography but in particular of autoethnography, which is the basis of the practice-led investigation featured here.
-I begin by exploring recent literature on music historiography and autoethnography before turning to Joan Scott’s (1991) provocative consideration of ‘the evidence of experience’, which informs a case study of my experiences as a member of the jury of the XVII International Fryderyk Chopin Competition, held in Warsaw in October 2015.
+I begin by exploring recent literature on music historiography and autoethnography before turning to Joan Scott's (1991) provocative consideration of 'the evidence of experience', which informs a case study of my experiences as a member of the jury of the XVII International Fryderyk Chopin Competition, held in Warsaw in October 2015.
 After surveying both scholarly and anecdotal literature on adjudication, I plumb some of the material from the successive interviews in which I participated as a subject at the time of the Competition.
-Special attention is devoted to the criteria that I claimed I would use when assessing the seventy-seven competitors, to the influence of decades of musicological research on my musical judgements, and to the questions that I continually asked myself during the performances – including ‘What is each pianist doing and trying to get across?
+Special attention is devoted to the criteria that I claimed I would use when assessing the seventy-seven competitors, to the influence of decades of musicological research on my musical judgements, and to the questions that I continually asked myself during the performances - including 'What is each pianist doing and trying to get across?
 How does the pianist relate thematic statements that may be ten minutes apart?
-How does he or she move from idea to idea – is there coherence in the progression?
-What kind of expressive approach is taken, and how is it maintained or manipulated across the piece?’
-This leads to consideration of a few especially remarkable performances, on which detailed comment is provided.
-The intention is for this autoethnographic account to have broader resonances with regard to both the evaluation of musicians in performance and the narratives that we construct about music’s course in time and musical experience in general.
+How does he or she move from idea to idea - is there coherence in the progression?
+What kind of expressive approach is taken, and how is it maintained or manipulated across the piece?'
+This leads to consideration of two especially remarkable performances, on which comment is provided.
+The aim is to shed light not only on how we evaluate musicians in action but also on the narratives that we construct about music's course in time and about musical experience in general.